3mdeb/news-and-ideas/blog/content/post/2024-11-26-measured-boot-improvements.md

-   The EDKII TPM2 setup menu allows changing PCR banks, effectively influencing what measurements (precisely hash algorithms used to measure firmware components) may be recorded in the TPM. coreboot is hardcoded to use only one hashing algorithm (fixed at build).
+   The EDKII TPM2 setup menu allows changing PCR banks, effectively influencing what measurements (precisely hash algorithms used to measure firmware components) may be recorded in the TPM.
+Also EDK2 is now forcing the PCR banks to enable only those algorithms which were passed from coreboot at build time. coreboot is hardcoded to use only one hashing algorithm (fixed at build).
 It may result in PCR banks not being properly extended or the PCR values being entirely out of sync with the TPM event log. coreboot should query the TPM for currently enabled PCR banks and use all algorithms enabled at the time.
-That, of course, may have various implications:
+That, of course, may have various
+   implications:

     - Pre-RAM measurements are saved in Cache-as-RAM (CAR) memory, which is limited.
 Calculating more hashes will cause the CAR memory to shrink,